CIPA Compliance Checklist

 - Provide acceptable proof that the meeting was announced and held.
 This proof may include a copy of a newspaper notice, flyer or screenshot of the organization’s website or calendar.
 All documentation must be retained for 10 years.

 - A copy of the approved Internet Safety Policy that includes the date that it was formally adapted must be retained.
-In addition, copies of each revision to the Internet Safety Policy must be retained as well along with the dates the revisions were adapted.
+In addition, copies of each revision to the Internet Safety Policy must be retained as well along with the dates the revisions were adopted.
 Once again, all documentation must be retained for 10 years.

 Most school systems will choose to expand their Internet Safety Policy and filtering efforts beyond that required by CIPA in order to meet the expectations held by the parents and other interested parties.
 Those decisions are purely local.
 Further information on CIPA can be found HERE.